Student-centric advice and objective recommendations

 How Does AP Credit Work?

-AP credit can have great benefits for a student, but it’s important to gain an understanding of what exactly those benefits can be.
-The credits you can earn through AP depend on both the school you attend and the score you got on the AP Exam.
+Are you wondering exactly how many credits is an AP class?
+The answer to that depends on a couple of factors.
+In this article, we will go over how AP credit can work for you.
+AP (Advanced Placement) credit can have great benefits for a student, but it’s important to gain an understanding of what exactly those benefits are.
+The credits you can earn through AP depend on both the school you attend and the score you got on the AP exam.

 Some students will enter college and place out of a wide variety of introductory classes, but this is not true for everyone.
 Other students may end up only with generic credits.
 Some colleges don’t accept AP credits at all.
 Let’s unpack definitions around AP credit terms, and explain how you can benefit from receiving credits.